borela/presentable/README.md

 class SomePresenter extends Component {
   render() {
     let {
-      // The instance is useful if you need to call any of the presentable
+      // The instance is useful if you need to call the presentable’s methods,
-      // methods.
-An example would be a button having a method “press” or “click”. instance,
+      // an example would be a button having a method “press” or “click”. instance,
       // It is recommended to access the state/props through this property instead
       // of accessing them through the instance, this is by design to allow other